So you’ve flown into a new country… awesome, good for you!!!

 I have yet to find a country where the exchange rates are fair within the airport.
 In Costa Rica, the cash exchange agents actually lied to us and told us that banks were closed that weekend and we were screwed out of $40.

-Just wait to get your cash, and make sure your credit cards are set to use outside of the country.
+Just wait to get your cash from an ATM, and make sure your credit cards are set to use outside of the country.

 3. Keep an eye on your bags